aptoma/softmandel/README.md

 #### Commits

 Every commit should represent an atomic discrete change.
-Split unrelated changes into multiple commits, and try to make every commit able to stand on it's own.
+Split unrelated changes into multiple commits, and try to make every commit able to stand on its own.
 Every single commit should represent a working state of the application, so that regressions can easily be located with tools like [git bisect](https://git-scm.com/docs/git-bisect).

 Commit messages should include an informative title, be written in the imperative style, and preferably be no longer than 50 characters.
 If a message body is required to explain more about the commit, add a blank line between the title and the body.
 See [A Note About Git Commit Messages](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html) for more about the reasoning behind this.